mathworks-ref-arch/matlab-on-aws-win/README.md

 MathWorks periodically replaces older AMIs with new images.
 For more details, see
 [When are the MathWorks Amazon Machine Images updated?](#when-are-the-mathWorks-amazon-machine-images-updated)

+## Build and Deploy Your Own Machine Image
+For details of the scripts which form the basis of the MathWorks Windows AMI build process, see [Build Your Own Machine Image](./packer/v1).
+You can use these scripts to build your own custom Windows machine image for running MATLAB on Amazon Web Services.
+You can then deploy this custom image with the MathWorks infrastructure as code (IaC) templates.

 ## Learn about Architecture